kalfasyan/vresto/README.md

       ```

     **Option B: Add credentials later** (via the app Settings menu)
-    - Just run `docker compose up -d` without credentials
+    - Just run `docker compose up -d` without credentials (use `docker compose up -d --build` if you just cloned the repo)
     - The app will start at http://localhost:8610
     - Click the **☰ menu button** in the top-left corner to open the Settings drawer
     - Add your Copernicus credentials through the Settings menu anytime